Swiss Super League

-The Swiss Super League (known as the Credit Suisse Super League for sponsorship reasons) is a Swiss professional league in the top tier of the Swiss football league system and has been played in its current format since the 2003–04 season.
-As of January 2022, the Swiss Super League is ranked 14th in Europe according to UEFA's ranking of league coefficients, which is based upon Swiss team performances in European competitions.
-The 2022–23 season will be the 126th season of the Swiss top-flight, making it the longest continuously running top-flight national league.
+The Super League (also known as the Brack Super League for sponsorship reasons) is a professional football league in Switzerland and the highest level of the Swiss football league system.
+It has been played in its current format since the 2003–04 season.
+As of March 2024, the Swiss Super League is ranked 21st in Europe according to UEFA's ranking of league coefficients, which is based upon Swiss team performances in European competitions.
+The 2025–26 season is the 129th season of the Swiss top-flight, making it the longest continuously running top-flight national league.

 Overview

-The Super League is played over 36 rounds from the end of July to May, with a winter break from mid-December to the first week of February.
-Each team plays each other four times, twice at home and twice away, in a round-robin.
+The Super League is played over 33 rounds from July to May.
+Teams plays each other three times, one and a half at home and one and a half away, in a round-robin format.
+After 33 rounds, the league splits into Championship and Relegation rounds, with 5 matches respectively.

 As teams from both Switzerland and Liechtenstein participate in the Swiss football leagues, only a Swiss club finishing in first place will be crowned champion—should a team from Liechtenstein win, this honor will go to the highest-placed Swiss team.
 Relative to their league coefficient ranking the highest-placed teams will compete in UEFA competitions—again with exception of teams from Liechtenstein, who qualify through the Liechtenstein Cup.
 The bottom team will be relegated to the Challenge League and replaced by the respective champion for the next season.
 The club finishing in 9th place will compete against the second-placed team of the Challenge League in a relegation play-off over two games, home and away, for a spot in the succeeding tournament.

 Matches in the Super League employ the use of a video assistant referee.